Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 I hope you will like the app!

 If you find any bugs, just say to them shooow, shoooow shoooow and they will go away!
-Trust me it works!
+Trust me, it works!

 A business feedback is never personal, your feedback and comments are very welcome